 Step #5: Send Your Pitch

-Writing a killer pitch is essential if you want to earn valuable backlinks.
-Marketers and webmasters probably get tons of backlinking pitches, so you’ll want to craft your email in such a way that makes them an offer they can’t refuse.
+Writing a killer pitch is essential if you want to earn valuable pillow links.
+Marketers and website owners probably get to review every backlink profile sent to them, so you’ll want to craft your email in such a way that makes them an offer they can’t refuse.

 Here are some tips to increase your cold email conversion rate:

-- Do a content gap analysis for the domain you want to get a backlink from.
+- Do a content gap analysis for the domain you want to get a pillow link from.

-- Pitch at least a few guest post ideas, if possible.
+- Pitch at least a few guest posts ideas, if possible.

 - Demonstrate your expertise.
 Include past work that’s similar in style and quality to what you’re offering them.